Algiers

 Source: World Bank / ONS Algeria

 Algeria’s commercial case extends well beyond hydrocarbons — and the sectors that will define its next decade are the ones currently under-priced by the market.
-Explore the seven sectors that a sophisticated European counterparty would recognise as the real opportunity.
+Seven sectors that a sophisticated counterparty would recognise as the real opportunity.

 Two operating Mediterranean pipelines — Medgaz to Spain, Transmed to Italy — carrying 42 BCM combined capacity.
 Algeria overtook Russia as Italy’s primary gas supplier in 2023.
 Long-term supply contracts coming up for renewal create an immediate counterparty window for European energy operators.